-The best vegan ramen bowl recipe featuring “ beyond beef ” lots of garlic and ginger, bok choy and a quick umami sauce made with pantry staples.
-Meatless May is here to stay friends!
+The best Vegan Ramen Noodle Stir Fry recipe featuring “ beyond beef ” lots of garlic and ginger, bok choy and a quick umami sauce made with pantry staples.
+The perfect meatless weeknight meal!

 But talk is cheap right ?
 So let’s just dive in and do this!

 About the Ramen Noodles

 - Probably the most important element of a ramen bowl are the noodles.
 You want to cook them perfectly, just until al dente and at that point stop the cooking process by rinsing with cold water.
 This will ensure that they hold up to the sauce or broth nicely without breaking, falling apart and turning into mush.
 I like my noodles long, wavy and elastic with a bite and perfectly coated with all the goodies in the sauce.
 Slurp!

 - The noodles you see in the photos are organic Spelt Ramen, a whole grain wheat variety I find at Home Goods now and then (something like these from amazon).
 My other go to noodles are the gluten-free brown rice millet ramen made by Lotus Foods.
 However, keep a close eye on those when cooking as they are thinner and it’s easy to overcook them.
 As soon as they unravel from the nest give them a taste and if al dente proceed with draining and rinsing to stop the cooking process.
 Of course you can use your favorite noodles here and call it a day.

 The Umami Stir Fry Sauce

 A perfect mix of Tamari and hoisin sauce lusciously stretched with some olive oil and a little bit of water.
 I like to add a dash of my favorite hot sauce or chili flakes to give it some attitude but that’s totally up to you.
 The sauce is the ultimate magic glue that can make or break your noodles, let’s not mess it up!